alphagov/govuk-developer-docs/source/manual/sentry.html.md

 ## Sentry issue actions

-In the Sentry UI, you can merge related issues together, resolve issues, or ignore issues (permanently or for a set time period).
+In the Sentry UI, you can merge related issues together, resolve issues, or archive issues (permanently or for a set time period).

 ### Merging Sentry issues